not-kennethreitz/github-reflog/posts/reflog-v1.5.16.rst

    the other OAuth solutions available to Objective-C developers.

 -  `sporst/SWFREtools <https://github.com/sporst/SWFREtools>`_:
-   A toolset for everse engineering and performing security audits on Adobe Flash Player and compiled SWF files.
+   A toolset for reverse engineering and performing security audits on Adobe Flash Player and compiled SWF files.
 It features an SFW Parser, SWF Minimizer, Flash Debugger, and Metrics Generator.
 This GPLv2 licensed project is powered by both Java and Python.